OxfordHCC/xray-koala-hero-server/README.md

 ## `/auth`

+`/auth`

-`/auth` is used to authenticate a client.
+is used to authenticate a client.
 It expects a body containing an email and password, returning an JWT if successfully authenticated.

+`/auth/registration`

+Is used to register new users, authenticating the client if registration is successful.

 Example Curl Request:
 ```